mileistone/study_resources/modeling/supervised_learning/3d/temporal_action_recognition/README.md

       - RGB difference
       - optical flow
       - warped optical flow
+  - testing
+    - given a video, we sample a fixed number of frames (25 in our experiments) with equal temporal spacing between them
+    - cropping and flipping four corners and the center of the frame

 ##### 2015
 - [ICCV2015] [Learning Spatiotemporal Features with 3D Convolutional Networks](https://arxiv.org/abs/1412.0767)
   - C3D
 - [1507.02159] [Towards Good Practices for Very Deep Two-Stream ConvNet](https://arxiv.org/abs/1507.02159)
+  - Two-Stream
   - training
     - data augmentation
       - corner cropping